 BLUE RHYTHM SANDWICH coalesced into a band in 2012, out of the NYC blues jam scene.
 Leigh Harrison (vocals, guitar, percussion) and Bobby Perfect (guitar, vocals) had been playing as a duo for many years, and had worked together in numerous bands.
 At a downtown NYC pub, Local 269 -- which hosted blues jam sessions -- Leigh and Bob met Dave Gerstein (bass) and Lyall Croft (drums), who shared their love for the blues, rock, country, pop, R'n'B, and rockabilly.
-They've been playing together for over five years.
+They've been playing together for over six years.

 The contents of this site are for personal and/or educational use only.

 Photographs may not be reproduced in any form without the permission of Blue Rhythm Sandwich.

 BOBBY PERFECT is a lifelong musician and composer of numerous instrumental music pieces.
 He has played throughout the US, and in Europe in bands where he played guitar and/or bass.
 His college band, Good Neighbors, opened for NRBQ on several occasions.
 Bobby plays 6-and 12-string acoustic and electric guitars, and bass guitar, and has been playing in bands since childhood.
 Bobby has performed at numerous venues throughout the New York area, including The Back Fence, The Bitter End, and The Red Lion, in Greenwich Village, as well as The Scotland Yard Blues Bar in Hoboken, N.J.
-He has worked with numerous bands, including the Night Owls, Blue Fuse, The Blues Blazers, Blue Rooster Pie, and Lonesome Valley Riders.
+He has worked with numerous bands, including the Night Owls, Blue Fuse, The Blues Blazers, Blue Rooster Pie, Lonesome Valley Riders, and Sweet Cash band.
 He currently plays lead guitar in the country band, Sweet Cash, as well as in the jam band, Bokum Road, and in NYC as part of the duo, BlueBird.
 He composed the guitar instrumental heard in the opening and closing credits of the Poet to Poet TV show, now on You Tube.
-Bobby has released two CDs on the SongCrew label, "Light Blue" and "Shackles;" his duo, BlueBird, has a new CD available.
+Bobby has released two CDs on the SongCrew label, "Light Blue" and "Shackles;" his duo, BlueBird, has a new CD available, "BlueBird At My Window."